santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/Introduction-to-ASA-TSG-Process.md

       - Company name
    - Add a Summary
       - Problem Statement
-      - Include link to ticket in SD
+      - Include link to ticket ASC
       - Steps to reproduce
       - Troubleshooting
       - What is needed from PG